- What is the Adobe Exchange Program for Creative Cloud?

 A. There are several key new features we have added to the new Exchange Producer Portal based on feedback from producers:

 - All producers are set up as ‘Unlimited’ rather than the‘Basic’ level.
-There are no restrictions on the number of listings, listing types or file size.
+There are no restrictions on number of listings, listing types, while the file size of an upload can be up to 1 GB.

 - More money – Producers take 90% of each product sale, this applies to any paid perpetual or subscription product.
 The $5.00 minimum price point has been removed.